faith AND issues

 In 2018, the Faith and Issues group discussed the book Strangers in Their Own Land: Anger and Mourning on the American Right, by Airlie Hochschild.
 The author, perplexed as to why the poor in a state like Louisiana would vote for right wing candidates, spent time over five years in Louisiana getting to know the people and observing how they experienced the political and economic scene.
-Louisiana, a very low income state, is a major producer of plastic and other petrochemical products which have resulted in deadly pollution of air and waterways.
+Louisiana is a major producer of plastic and other petrochemical products which have resulted in deadly pollution of air and water.
 Proposals for more plants are presented to these people as a “Do you want jobs?” or “Do you want a clean environment?” choice.
 This false dichotomy has given industry a free hand; regulations have been allowed to go unenforced.
 In this state which provides few social services people rely heavily on churches for their safety net.
 Many of these, mostly non-denominational, churches are caught up in culture war issues like abortion and provide no leadership on the broader social issues of economic and environmental justice.

 The book doesn’t sound entertaining but it is.
 It is worth reading.
 Airlie Hochschild is featured in several YouTube videos which I recommend.
 The book left a lasting impression on me.